ZIBOWANGKANGYU/ZIBOWANGKANGYU.github.io/_posts/2020-07-10-Vancouver_transit1.md

 A trip is geographically linked with a shape, which describes the path that a vehicle travels along a route alignment.
 According to GTFS, stops on a trip should "lie within a small distance of the shape for that trip."

-From the shape table, we can get more information on the length of each trip.
+From the shape table, we can get more information about the length of each trip.
 For Vancouver, the median trip distance is 12.00 km.
 Route West Coast Express is 67.9 kms long, which is the longest route.
 This route streches from downtown Vancouver to Mission, a town far up the Fraser River.
 Its map is presented below.

 <img src="{{ site.url }}{{ site.baseurl }}/images/Vancouver_transit1/plots/lines_max.png" alt="Map: longest route">

 - Stops

 GTFS defines stops as places where vehicles pick up or drop off riders.
-Vancouver's public transoirtation has 8919 stops identified.
+Vancouver's public transportation has 8919 stops identified.

 The following maps show all the stops, and the ten busiest among them.
 Most of the busiest stops are in the downtown area.